Office Hours: Monday thru Friday 8:00 a.m. to 4:30 p.m.

 Monuments and Memorials

-The Union Soldiers monument was erected in the 1870s to honor the 174 unknown Union dead buried at the cemetery; it is marble set on a brick base.
+The 1870s Union Soldiers monument was erected in honor of 174 unknown Union dead buried at the cemetery; it is marble set on a brick base.

 A large granite monument dedicated to “the Defenders of American Liberty Against the Great Rebellion” was erected during the 1880s.